OpenDosimeter/OpenDosimeter/software/README.md

 </div>
 </br>

-1. Extract Am-241 from household ionization smoke detector
+1. Extract Am-241 from any household ionization smoke detector
     - See this [video](https://www.youtube.com/watch?v=lOWNI6bC5EM) for disassembling instructions
-2. Turn ``ON`` your assembled and programmed device
+2. Turn ``ON`` your assembled and programmed device (using the power switch)
 3. ``Long Press`` side button to open Reset/Calibration menu
 4. ``Long Press`` again to begin calibration
 5. Align Am-241 with the circle on the back of the case
     - You should see two peaks forming
-    - Keep Am-241 in place until calibration is complete (~1 minute)
+    - Keep Am-241 in place until calibration is complete (up to 1 minute recording)
 6. Your device should say ``Calibrating...Done``

 **For troubleshooting, checkout the [REFERENCE.md](https://github.com/OpenDosimeter/OpenDosimeter/blob/main/REFERENCE.md)**

 ## Step 3: Programmed Device Overview
 **A complete overview of the device is on our YouTube channel**